aynorica/aynorica-prime/.github/architecture/aynorica-network-protocol.md

 ## Executive Summary

-**What we're building**: A federated node system where Aynorica instances (nodes) exist as branches in `aynorica-os`, can be deployed to external projects, and harvest knowledge back to parent nodes upon departure.
+**What we're building**: A federated node system where Aynorica instances (nodes) exist as branches in `aynorica-prime`, can be deployed to external projects, and harvest knowledge back to parent nodes upon departure.

 **Core Trade-off**: We're trading **operational simplicity** (single-branch brain) for **contextual isolation** and **knowledge accumulation** (multi-branch network).